What will the referendum question be?

 How dangerous is cannabis actually?

 Most people who use cannabis do so without causing much or any damage to themselves.
 But a small proportion experience negative impacts, and in some cases these can be severe.
 Impacts can include anxiety, depression, memory loss and mood swings.
-Cannabis can affect brain development, and increase the risk of psychosis and other mental illnesses.
+Cannabis can affect brain development and increase the risk of psychosis and other mental illnesses.

-Cannabis impairs driving, especially when combined with alcohol.
-It also carries a risk of dependency in around one in 10 users.
 In other words, cannabis can cause harm - so our laws need to focus on reducing that harm, not increasing it as they do now.

 Will legalising adult use of cannabis lead to more people using cannabis?
 And what about young people?